 Not only this, but the composition of the tribunal will have some important legal consequences related to the starting date for the arbitration and can have repercussions if a party applies to have the award set aside or enforced later on.

-Chapter 3 of the arbitration act deals with the composition of the arbitral tribunal.
+Chapter 3 of the Arbitration And Conciliation Act deals with the composition of the arbitral tribunal.
 Section 10 of the act deals with the concept of the number of the Arbitrators.
 It state the party are free to choose the number of arbitrators as they may deem fit the only deciding factor been that the number must be a even number In case where Sub Section 1 of the Act is not followed then in those cases the three will be a sole arbitrator.

 Section 11 of the Act talks about with respect to the nationality of the arbitrator the person may be of any nationality or may as the party may decide the same.
 The process of appointing a arbitrator may be the decided by the parties according to Sub- Section 6.